 - Median age: 35.7

-Akron University’s College of Business Administration is one of only 2% of business schools worldwide that have dual AACSB accreditation in business and accounting.
+The University of Akron’s College of Business Administration is one of only 2% of business schools worldwide that have dual AACSB accreditation in business and accounting.
 There is an average of approximately 25,000 students enrolled each semester.

 8. Durant, Oklahoma